rayes0/blog/content/about.md

 ### Media {#media}

 I like Japanese anime and manga, as well as their Chinese and Korean equivalents.
-I prefer reading over watching, so I yearn towards manga and light novels more than anime.
+I prefer to read over watch, so I yearn towards manga and light novels more than anime.
 I am reasonably fluent in Chinese because I speak it with my parents (though not at the level of a native speaker yet), and am currently learning Japanese.
 I hope to move on the Korean when I am more versed in these two.

 I don't game very often, in fact hardly at all nowadays.
 Games never piqued my interest very heavily.
 I occasionally read visual novels sometimes, if you want to count them as games.